ArtifexSoftware/MuPDF.NET/docs/api/annot.rst

       Creates a pixmap from the annotation as it appears on the page in untransformed coordinates.
 The pixmap's :ref:`IRect` equals *Annot.rect.irect* (see below).

-      :arg matrix_like matrix: a matrix to be used for image creation.
+      :arg Matrix matrix: a matrix to be used for image creation.
 Default is :ref:`Identity`.

       :arg int dpi: desired resolution in dots per inch.
 If not `null`, the matrix parameter is ignored.